Adoption Process

 -

 Pet ownership is a serious and long‐term responsibility.
-Cats have an average lifespan of 12‐18 years and some live longer.
-Each person who adopts a pet must consider that commitment, and be capable and willing to accept the moral, physical and financial responsibility.
-Therefore applicants must be at least 21 years old and either employed full‐time, self‐employed, or retired.
+Cats have an average lifespan of 15-20 years and some live longer.
+Cats need annual vet care and vaccinations; rabies vaccines are required by law.
+Each person who adopts a pet must consider that commitment, be responsible, capable, and willing to accept the emotional, moral, physical, and financial responsibility of parenting a cat.
+Therefore, applicants must be at least 21 years old and either employed full or part time, self‐employed, or retired.
+All applicants should have realistic age expectations about how long they can care for the cat(s) as well as with their living situations (relocations should always include taking along the feline adoptee).

 -

-All solo cats are tested, spay/neutered, vaccinated, dewormed, and treated for fleas.
-Only the mothers found with kittens are tested.
-Many of our cats are microchipped.
+All solo adult & teen cats (teens are 1-2 years) are tested, spay/neutered, vaccinated, dewormed, and treated for fleas.
+The mothers found with a litter of kittens are tested, not each kitten.
+Most of our cats are microchipped.

 -